joavzmo/investmat2019/CourseOutline.md

   * What is an inerter and how come no one had done this before?
   * You have a useful set of skills to succeed, but people do not know
   * Final advice
-    * Do stuff (Driving for results, Planning and Organizing, Communication)
+    * Do useful stuff (Driving for results, Planning and Organizing, Communication)
     * Be nice (Building Trusting Relationships, Coaching)
     * Keep learning (Technical/Professional knowledge and skills)